 In fact, studies show that people prefer to know what you’d like them to do.
 Tell them in a concise Instagram way.
 Swipe up.
-Double tap.
+Double-tap.

 Here a great example within an Instagram story for a sleeping bag.

 Also, when someone clicks your CTAs, be mindful of where to send them.
 According to Baumwald, your ad and what they see on the landing page should match.
 It is actually recommended to create a dedicated landing page for your Instagram ads and not depend solely on your homepage.
-Study says that doing so will make the ad campaigns more effective.
+The study says that doing so will make the ad campaigns more effective.